liukonen/htmlTextEditor/README.md

 Thanks to the following:

-- FENIX 2.0 for building an awesome small basic html web server
-- The folks with Bootstrap and Bootswatch for CSS and reactive design
+- The folks with Bootstrap for CSS and reactive design
-- The developers of jQuery
 - Vadim Kiryukhin for building VKBeautify

 ## Design patterns or technologies explored